-"Foreigners In Their Own Land/Empire Of Dreams" airs Tuesday, Sept.
-17 at 8 p.m. - Survey the history and people from 1565-1880, as the first Spanish explorers enter North America, the U.S. expands into territories in the Southwest that had been home to Native Americans and English and Spanish colonies, and as the Mexican-American War strips Mexico of half its territories by 1848.
+"Foreigners In Their Own Land" repeats Thursday, June 17 at 8 p.m. on KPBS 2 - Survey the history and people from 1565-1880, as the first Spanish explorers enter North America, the U.S. expands into territories in the Southwest that had been home to Native Americans and English and Spanish colonies, and as the Mexican-American War strips Mexico of half its territories by 1848.

-"Empire of Dreams" airs Tuesday, Sept.
-17 at 9 p.m. - See how the American population is reshaped by Latino immigration starting in 1880 and continuing into the 1940s: Cubans, Mexicans and Puerto Ricans begin arriving in the U.S. and start to build communities in South Florida, Los Angeles and New York.
+"Empire of Dreams" repeats Thursday, June 24 at 8 p.m. on KPBS 2 - See how the American population is reshaped by Latino immigration starting in 1880 and continuing into the 1940s: Cubans, Mexicans and Puerto Ricans begin arriving in the U.S. and start to build communities in South Florida, Los Angeles and New York.

-"War And Peace" airs Tuesday, Sept.
-24 at 8 p.m. - Trace the World War II years and those that follow, as Latino Americans serve their new country by the hundreds of thousands — yet still face discrimination and a fight for civil rights in the United States.
+"War And Peace" repeats Thursday, July 1 at 8 p.m. - Trace the World War II years and those that follow, as Latino Americans serve their new country by the hundreds of thousands — yet still face discrimination and a fight for civil rights in the United States.

-"The New Latinos" airs Tuesday, Sept.
-24 at 9 p.m. - Review the decades after World War II through the early 1960s, as swelling numbers of immigrants from Puerto Rico, Cuba and the Dominican Republic seek economic opportunities.
+"The New Latinos" repeats Thursday, July 8 at 8 p.m. on KPBS 2 - Review the decades after World War II through the early 1960s, as swelling numbers of immigrants from Puerto Rico, Cuba and the Dominican Republic seek economic opportunities.

-"Prejudice And Pride" airs Tuesday, Oct.
-1 at 8 p.m. - Witness the creation of the proud “Chicano” identity as labor leaders organize farm workers in California, and as activists push for better education opportunities for Latinos, the inclusion of Latino studies and empowerment in the political process.
+"Prejudice And Pride" repeats Thursday, July 15 at 8 p.m. on KPBS 2 - Witness the creation of the proud “Chicano” identity as labor leaders organize farm workers in California, and as activists push for better education opportunities for Latinos, the inclusion of Latino studies and empowerment in the political process.

-"Peril And Promise" airs Tuesday, Oct.
-1 at 9 p.m. - Examine the past 30 years, as a second wave of Cubans and hundreds of thousands Salvadorans, Nicaraguans and Guatemalans flee to the U.S., creating a debate over undocumented immigrants that leads to calls for tightened borders, English-only laws and efforts to brand the undocumented as a drain on public resources.
+"Peril And Promise" repeats Thursday, July 22 at 8 p.m. on KPBS 2 - Examine the past 30 years, as a second wave of Cubans and hundreds of thousands Salvadorans, Nicaraguans and Guatemalans flee to the U.S., creating a debate over undocumented immigrants that leads to calls for tightened borders, English-only laws and efforts to brand the undocumented as a drain on public resources.
 Simultaneously, the Latino influence is booming in business, sports, media, politics and entertainment.
 Latino Americans become the largest and youngest growing sector of the American population.